awsdocs/amazon-eks-user-guide/doc_source/kubernetes-versions.md

 In line with the Kubernetes community support for Kubernetes versions, Amazon EKS is committed to running at least three production\-ready versions of Kubernetes at any given time, with a fourth version in deprecation\.

-We will announce the deprecation of a given Kubernetes minor version at least 60 days before the deprecation date\.
+We will announce the deprecation of a given Kubernetes minor version at least 60 days before the end of support date\.
 Because of the Amazon EKS qualification and release process for new Kubernetes versions, the deprecation of a Kubernetes version on Amazon EKS will be on or after the date the Kubernetes project stops supporting the version upstream\.

-On the deprecation date, Amazon EKS clusters running the version targeted for deprecation will begin to be updated to the next Amazon EKS\-supported version of Kubernetes\.
-This means that if the deprecated version is 1\.11, clusters will eventually be automatically updated to version 1\.12\.
-If a cluster is automatically updated by Amazon EKS, you must also update the version of your worker nodes after the update is complete\.
+On the end of support date, Amazon EKS clusters running the deprecated version will begin to be automatically updated to the next Amazon EKS\-supported version of Kubernetes\.
+This means that if the deprecated version is 1\.12, clusters will eventually be automatically updated to version 1\.13\.
+If a cluster is automatically updated by Amazon EKS, you must update the version of your worker nodes after the update is complete\.
 For more information, see [Worker Node Updates](update-workers.md)\.

-Kubernetes supports compatibility between masters and workers for at least 2 minor versions, so 1\.11 workers will continue to operate when orchestrated by a 1\.12 control plane\.
+Kubernetes supports compatibility between masters and workers for at least two minor versions, so 1\.12 workers will continue to operate when orchestrated by a 1\.13 control plane\.
 For more information, see [Kubernetes Version and Version Skew Support Policy](https://kubernetes.io/docs/setup/version-skew-policy/) in the Kubernetes documentation\.